IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d '/var/www/dataverse/branding/custom-header.html' http://localhost:8080/api/admin/settings/:HeaderCustomizationFile``

-If you have enabled a custom header or navbar logo, you may want to disable the theme of the logo/banner of the "root" dataverse by setting ``:DisableRootDataverseTheme`` to ``true`` like this:
+If you have enabled a custom header or navbar logo, you may want to disable the theme of the root dataverse.
+You can do so by setting ``:DisableRootDataverseTheme`` to ``true`` like this:

 ``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:DisableRootDataverseTheme``

+Please note, if your installation is already up and running on production, before disabling your root dataverse theme, consider that child dataverses have the ability to inherit themes.
+You should manually revert the root dataverse theme to default values before disabling, or continue to allow the root dataverse theme to be inherited.

 Custom Footer
 +++++++++++++